jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 This status is also assigned to databases that have been restored using the NORECOVERY option.
 Specifying this parameter on a RESTORE statement tells SQL Server that there are more transaction logs to be restored, and that no access to the database is permitted until they are applied.

-You should check the Sessions tab on the SQL Activity drilldown for active sessions that are processing a RESTORE command (where the Last Command column contains Restore).
+You should check the **SQL Server \| SQL Activity drilldown \| Sessions tab** for active sessions that are processing a RESTORE command (where the Last Command column contains Restore).
 If there are no sessions processing a RESTORE command, then the database is most likely unavailable because the last restore was done with the NORECOVERY keyword.

 To remove Loading/Restoring status, you should complete the RESTORE process.
 This can involve either waiting for the active RESTORE command to complete, or restoring the remaining transaction logs.
 The last transaction log should be restored without the NORECOVERY keyword.